0xmoei/aztec-network/README.md

 6- Optional: Add publisher key variable:
 `SEQ_PUBLISHER_PRIVATE_KEY`: The value of this is the privatekey of the wallet positng the transactions.
 This means you only need to fund sepETH to this wallet if you run multiple validators.

+7- Register each validator on the network
+* Do it manually or reach the team.

 #

 ### CLI Method